AlgorithmRegister/algorithmregister.github.io/index.md

 ---
 layout: default
-title: Algorithm Registers for Cities
+title: Algorithmic Transparency Standard
-description: Responsible and transparent use of algorithmic applications.
+description: Responsible and transparent use of algorithmic applications by European Cities
 splash:
     image: true
+    fullpage: true
     link:
-        url: /planning
-        text: View the roadmap
-cta-button:
-    url: /planning
+        url: /standard
-    text: View the roadmap
+        text: Start using the standard
+orgs: true
 ---
-## Towards a common Algorithmic Transparency Standard

-Algorithm registers offer a standardized, searchable and archivable way to document the decisions and assumptions  that were made in the process of developing, implementing, managing, and ultimately dismantling algorithmic applications in public organizations.

-For citizens, an algorithm register can be a medium to facilitate participation and it allows them to influence how cities’ use of algorithms impacts their lives.
-For local governments, it can be a tool to manage AI governance in the development and operation process according to existing public services principles of responsibility, transparency, and security.

-At the basis for any (interoperable) algorithm registry is a data schema that determines the scope of information on algorithms and describes the dataset to support common understanding.

-### Building on top of existing work
+## Eurocities DF Lab is helping European cities provide clear information about algorithmic tools they use to support decisions.

+The Algorithmic Transparency Standard helps European cities provide clear information about the algorithmic tools they use, and why they’re using them.

+Algorithmic transparency means being open about how algorithmic tools support decisions.
+This includes providing information on algorithmic tools and algorithm-assisted decisions in a complete, open, understandable, easily-accessible, and free format.

-Building on good practice of Amsterdam and Helsinki, DF Lab developed a [common data schema](/standard) for algorithm registries in cities.
-We have produced a validated, open-source version of an algorithm register data schema, publicly available, that is ready for use in local algorithm registries.
-The register data schema includes field attributes, names, categories, types, and descriptions and signifies the minimum required fields for a common baseline.
+Building on good practice of Amsterdam and Helsinki, and the Dutch Standard for Algorithmic Transparency, DF Lab developed an updated version of the Algorithmic Transparency Standard — a common data schema for algorithm registries that is validated, open-source, publicly available, and ready for use in local algorithm registers.

+In collaboration with {% for city in site.data.cities %}{{ city.name }}{% unless forloop.last %}, {% endunless %}{% endfor %}, the 2022 Eurocities DF Lab developed:

+- <a href="/standard">Algorithmic Transparency Standard</a>

+- <a href="/guidance">Guidance on using and completing the Standard</a>